Hevand/SQLServerDiskPerformance/Readme.md

 # Performance optimization of SQL Server VMs
-## Introduction to performance optimization
+## Options for performance optimization
 Performance is at the foundation of every successful application.
-When moving to the cloud, differences in underlying infrastructure characteristics may surface performance issues that were not visible / as prominent on premises.
+When moving to the cloud, differences in underlying infrastructure characteristics may surface performance issues that were not visible on premises.

 Your strategy to address these issues depends on the current involvement of the development team:

 ### Scenario 1: Development team is available
-When there is a standing team that is responsible for developing or running any application, organizations will spend substantial time and effort in identifying and addressing any performance bottleneck with an (substantial) impact on end-user experience or scalability.
+When there is a standing team that is responsible for developing or running any application, organizations can spend time and effort in identifying and addressing any performance bottleneck with an (substantial) impact on end-user experience, scalability or costs.

-For example, teams may look at the following:
+For starters, teams should look at the following:
 - Code paths that can be optimized for performance
 - Application architecture, introducing event-based concepts / asynchronous processing
 - Reducing data volumes, by being more selective in their queries / operations or by compressing data as it is being transferred over the wire
 - Bringing data and compute closer together.
+- Caching data where appropriate
+- Pre-calculate data sets where appropriate
 - Evaluate sequential cross-process calls (e.g. API, database, cache) and consider combining them, to reduce network latency and avoid processes that are 'busy waiting'
 - Infrastructure optimizations, balancing costs and performance.
 E.g. adding CPU or memory.

 ### Scenario 2: Development team is unavailable
-In the real world, not every application an organization hosts will have a development team with the capacity to investigate and address all of the above.
-This holds for legacy applications and commercial products.
-Even if the application can be changed, it might not be possible or desirable to roll out these changes to all production environment.
+In the real world, not every application an organization hosts will have a development team with the capacity to investigate and address performance issues by changing the application.
+As an example, consider legacy applications and products from a vendor.
+Even if the application _can_ be changed, it might not be possible or desirable to apply these changes to the production environment.

-In this situation, it will be the responsibility of the operations team to identify infrastructure limitations and optimize their environment for that.
+In this situation, it will be the responsibility of the operations team to identify applicable limitations and optimize the infrastrucutre to improve performance.

-## SQL Server Performance Considerations
+## Relational database as the cornerstone of your application
-A relational database like SQL Server is a key component of many applications and a natural focus point when it comes to evaluating application performance.
+A relational database like SQL Server is a key component of many applications and a natural focus point when considering application performance improvements.

+> In my work, I have seen the focus shift from the database to the broader application, as more modern applications implement strategies that try to distribute the work more broadly and better handle unpredictable workloads.
+Think about caching, asynchronous processing or different data stores for read and write operations.
+However, even then raw storage speed continues to be important.

+### SQL Server on Azure
-On Azure, there are essentially 3 different ways of running SQL Server:
+On Azure, there are 3 different ways of running SQL Server:
 - SQL Server installed on a Windows VM (IaaS)
 - SQL Database (PaaS) on the Standard / General Purpose tier
 - SQL Database (PaaS) on the Premium / Business Critical tier